phackt/Invoke-Recon/README.md

 - Privileged users with RID >= 1000 (recursive lookups for nested members of privileged groups, not AdminCount = 1 to avoid orphans)
 - DNSAdmins group members
 - Principals with :
-	- unconstrained delegation (T4D)
+	- unconstrained delegation
+		- looking for dangerous rights on computers with unconstrained delegation, see [https://dirkjanm.io/krbrelayx-unconstrained-delegation-abuse-toolkit/](https://dirkjanm.io/krbrelayx-unconstrained-delegation-abuse-toolkit/)
 	- constrained delegation (also resource based - msDS-AllowedToActOnBehalfOfOtherIdentity)
-	- constrained delegation with protocol transition (T2A4D)
 - Exchange servers
 	- confirm WriteDAC on root domain without InheritOnly
 	- list users with mailboxes